Ski the fjords and glaciers of Northern Norway

 The Lyngen Alps in northern Norway have become very popular in recent years.
 The traditional routes are very busy and sometimes the crowding and tracked-out snow make it seem like you’re skiing in the Alps!

 Travelling by sailing boat, however, changes everything!
 Mooring close to the ideal departure points for excursions, ascents and descents on virgin terrain and free from crowding, a northern, arctic environment.
-To this we add the magic of travelling aboard the Qilak, and possibly Arctic Whisper (depending on group size): classic arctic sailing boats mastered by an experienced Norwegian captain and crew.
+To this we add the magic of travelling aboard the Noorderlicht, a classic arctic sailing boat mastered by an experienced Dutch captain and crew.

 SKI TOURING DAYS